ayastreb/11route/_posts/en/2016/2016-04-24-portugal-beaches.markdown

 </section>

 <section class="text-block">
-Not far from Praia da Marinha there is a small beach and a town called Benagil.
+Not far away from Praia da Marinha there is a small beach and a town called Benagil.
 From this beach there is a boat trip around nearby caves.
 The tour is about one hour long and the boat visits around 20 caves.
 </section>